liesnikov/extensible-elaborator/paper/main.md

 Constraints have been an integral part of compilers for strongly-typed languages for a while [@oderskyTypeInferenceConstrained1999].
 For example, both Haskell [@vytiniotisOutsideInModularType2011] and Agda [@norellPracticalProgrammingLanguage2007 chap.
 3] use constraints extensively.
 In the former case, they are even reflected and can be manipulated by the user [@orchardHaskellTypeConstraints2010a; @ghcdevelopmentteamGHCUserGuide chap.
 6.10.3].
-This has proved to be a profitable design decision for GHC, as is indicated, for example in the following talk by @jonesTypeInferenceConstraint2019 as well as in a few published sources [@vytiniotisOutsideInModularType2011; @jonesPracticalTypeInference2007].
+This has proved to be a profitable design decision for GHC, as is indicated, for example in the following talk by @peytonjonesTypeInferenceConstraint2019 as well as in a few published sources [@vytiniotisOutsideInModularType2011; @peytonjonesPracticalTypeInference2007].

 However, in the land of dependently-typed languages constraints are much less principled.
 Agda has [a family of constraints](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Monad/Base.hs#L1064-L1092) that grew organically, currently, that's 17 constructors.
 Idris technically [has constraints](https://github.com/idris-lang/Idris2/blob/e673d05a67b82591131e35ccd50fc234fb9aed85/src/Core/UnifyState.idr) with the only two constructors being equality constraint for two terms and for two sequences of terms.
 [The same holds](https://github.com/leanprover/lean4/blob/0a031fc9bbb43c274bb400f121b13711e803f56c/src/Lean/Meta/Match/Basic.lean#L161) for Lean. \todo{citations}
-You'll find further discussion of the present work in the [Related Work section](#section_related_work).
+You'll find further discussion of the present work in the [Related Work](#section_related_work) section.

 In this section, we present some typical design challenges that come up while building a dependently typed compiler, the way they are usually solved and what the design blueprint we're suggesting brings to the picture.